The perfect summer day in the Midwest starts on the water and ends at an ice cream shop. When we’re looking for a cool treat, here’s where we’ll be.

 Conny's Creamy Cone

 On hot summer days, you'll always find a line around the block at Conny's Creamy Cone.
-Dale Street's iconic ice cream walk up has been delighting the neighborhood since 1996.
+Dale Street's iconic ice cream walk-up has been delighting the neighborhood since 1996.
+Be sure to get your fix of the tastiest soft-serve around before Conny's closes up shop for the winter.

 Ice cream person for hire!
 Saint Paul's own Leprechaun's Dreamcycle will travel near and far to bring frozen nostalgic goodness and balloon animals to your next party or event.